mark-gerarts/automapper-plus/README.md

 ### Custom callbacks
-If you need something more complex than transferring properties with the same name, you can provide a custom callback:
+If you need something more complex than transferring properties with the same name, you can provide a custom callback.
+This can be done on a per-property basis with the `forMember` method:

 ```php
 <?php